Download this e-book and optimize your finances and save money by using the best financial services available in Switzerland!

 Since Neon deposits money in a bank in your name, the money is insured for up to 100’000 CHF under Swiss depositor protection.
 Revolut has a banking license but does not operate (yet) as a bank in Switzerland.
 So, your money is safer with Neon.

-When you pay with the card, all currency exchanges are free with Neon.
-Revolut has some limits on free exchanges.
+When you pay with the card, all currency exchanges are cheap with Neon.
+Revolut has some limits on cheap exchanges.
 However, Neon uses the Mastercard exchange rate, which is about 0.4% worse than the interbank rate.
-Revolut, on the other hand, directly offers the interbank exchange rate.
+Revolut provides the so-called Revolut Exchange Rate, which is also about 0.4% more expensive than the interbank rate.
+The Revolut Exchange Rate is less transparent than the Mastercard Exchange Rate.

 As for reputation, Revolut has a poor reputation with many issues.
 Neon is currently free of controversies and has a good reputation in Switzerland.